rhinolabs/boilr/README.md

-# noboil
+# boilr

-A convention-based Fastify framework with batteries included. noboil is to Fastify what Next.js is to React.
+A convention-based Fastify framework with batteries included. boilr is to Fastify what Next.js is to React.

 ## Monorepo Structure

 This project is structured as a monorepo using pnpm workspaces:

-- `packages/core`: The main Noboil framework (`@noboil/core`)
+- `packages/core`: The main boilr framework (`@rhinolabs/boilr`)
 - `packages/demo-app`: A demo application showcasing the framework

 ## Features